 One more, front and back sample, just to show off.
 (Diamine Oxblood is lovely,)

 If you’re more inclined to do your samples with a pen, rather than a swab and dip pen or glass pen, these cards can work for that too.
 I did a quick writing sample example with my Aurora Optima and the paper picks up all the shading and color variation.
 I would have sampled more sheening colors but I had them all packed up for the Arkansas Pen Show this weekend.
 So, if you prefer to sample your inks this way, these cards will work too.

 I’ll have ink samples, swabs and cards to try available at the Arkansas Pen Show so if you are in the area, please come by the show and try them out for yourself.
 Bring your favorite tools for sampling with you too and try those as well.

-The Col-o-ring books will be available in my shop soon after I return from the show.
+will be are available in my shop soon after I return from the show.
 I will put a post on the blog when I get them listed in the shop.
 Col-o-ring books will sell for $10 each plus shipping.